sleepsort/jlearner/README.md

 There is also a special mode which hides the length of current word/phrase.

+## Review (Linux only)

+Once enough test logs are collected, you can try this to retry the most fallible words for you:

+    ./tools/review.sh

 ## Installation

 You need to install [Python 2](http://www.python.org/getit/)